Elsa Lanchester: Career

 Lanchester played the role of Aunt Queenie, a witch in Bell, Book and Candle (1958), and appeared in such films as Mary Poppins (1964), in which her husband's goddaughter Karen Dotrice also starred, That Darn Cat!
 (1965), and Blackbeard's Ghost (1968).
 She appeared on 9 April 1959, on NBC's The Ford Show, Starring Tennessee Ernie Ford.
 She performed in two episodes of NBC's The Wonderful World of Disney.
 Additionally, she had memorable guest roles in an episode of I Love Lucy in 1956 and in episodes of NBC's The Eleventh Hour (1964) and The Man From U.N.C.L.E.
 (1965).
 Lanchester continued to make occasional film appearances, singing a duet with Elvis Presley in Easy Come, Easy Go (1967), and playing the mother in the original version of Willard (1971), alongside Bruce Davison and Ernest Borgnine, which scored well at the box office.
 She was Jessica Marbles, a sleuth based on Agatha Christie's Jane Marple, in the 1976 murder mystery spoof Murder by Death, and she made her last film in 1980 as Sophie in Die Laughing.
 She released three LP albums in the 1950s.
-Two (referred to above) were entitled "Songs for a Shuttered Parlour" and "Songs for a Smoke-Filled Room", and were vaguely lewd and danced around their true purpose, such as the song about her husband's "clock" not working.
+Two (referred to above) were entitled Songs for a Shuttered Parlour and Songs for a Smoke-Filled Room, and were vaguely lewd and danced around their true purpose, such as the song about her husband's "clock" not working.
 Laughton provided the spoken introductions to each number and even joined Lanchester in the singing of "She Was Poor but She Was Honest".
-Her third LP was entitled "Cockney London", a selection of old London songs for which Laughton wrote the sleeve-notes.
+Her third LP was entitled Cockney London, a selection of old London songs for which Laughton wrote the sleeve-notes.

 Personal life

 Lanchester married Charles Laughton in 1929.
-She published a book about her relationship with Laughton, Charles Laughton and I. In March 1983, she released an autobiography, titled Elsa Lanchester Herself.
-In the book, she alleges that she and Laughton never had children because he was homosexual.
+In 1938 she published a book about her relationship with Laughton, Charles Laughton and I. In March 1983, she released an autobiography, titled Elsa Lanchester Herself.
+In that book, she writes that she and Laughton never had children because he was homosexual.
 However, Laughton's friend and co-star Maureen O'Hara denied this was the reason for the couple's childlessness.
 She claimed Laughton had told her that the reason he and his wife never had children was because of a botched abortion Lanchester had early in her career when performing burlesque.
 Lanchester admitted in her autobiography that she had two abortions in her youth (one being Laughton's), but it is not clear if the second left her incapable of becoming pregnant again.
-According to her biographer, Charles Higham, the reason she did not have children was that she did not want any.
+According to biographer Charles Higham, the reason she did not have children was that she did not want any.